 I never spoke with Miss Buch, but a day or two after submitting my marijuana editorial I was taken aside by Mrs. Schneidewind.
 From her desk drawer, she pulled out my typewritten copy and showed me the additions Miss Buch had made to my editorial – additions that totally altered what I’d written.

-Among her gems was this unforgettable line: “The marijuana user may embark on his drug experiment innocently enough, only to come out of his ‘high’ with needle marks on his arm.”
+Among her gems was this unforgettable line: “The casual marijuana user may embark on his drug experiment innocently enough, only to emerge from his ‘high’ with needle marks on his arm.”

 I’d never smoked pot or tried drugs of any kind, but I recognized this as standard anti-drug hysteria.
 “That sentence needs to come out!”
 I said.
 “I didn’t write that and it’s not true.”

 “I’m sorry,” Mrs. Schneidewind replied.
 “But this is final.
 The editorial will run this way.”
 Worse yet, it ran that way with my byline attached.